 Places like China and Japan prefer a more rustic and natural way of gardening, harkening far back into Buddhist history.
 All atmospheres inside and outside needed to have a simplistic and natural quality that blends harmoniously with nature.
 Asian gardens should reflect the natural elements of the earth: fire, water, and dirt.

-Sand, gravel and stone walkways are great themes in Asian gardens.
-When it comes to replicating fire, place some outside candles or a miniature fire pit around the garden for a more natural feel.
-This will become especially useful during the colder seasons and will provide warmth for barbecues and family gatherings.
+Sand, gravel, and stone walkways are significant themes in Asian gardens.
+When it comes to replicating fire, place some outside candles or a small fire pit around the garden for a more natural feel.
+That will become especially useful during the colder seasons and will provide warmth for barbecues and family gatherings.